MenaceHecker/RaftKV/README.md

 A distributed key-value store with the Raft consensus algorithm implemented from scratch.
 No `etcd/raft`, no `hashicorp/raft`, no consensus library underneath.

 **Status: in progress.** Phases 1 and 2 are done.
-Phase 3 is most of the way there.
+Phase 3 is almost completed.
 Everything below describes what actually exists and passes tests today; the roadmap at the bottom is honest about what doesn't.

 ```
 go test ./...